Introducing 8 recommended sightseeing spots in Yogyakarta!

 3. Kraton (Yogyakarta Palace): Experience the ongoing culture of the Yogyakarta Palace and Java

+This is the palace of the current king of Yogyakarta.
+Yogyakarta is a special province in Indonesia where the monarchy remains intact.
 The background to this is that during the war of independence, Yogyakarta was the only province that continued to defend its territory from the Dutch, and when Indonesia gained independence, Yogyakarta sent a large amount of financial support to the new nation.

 The king’s palace, where you can see ancient noble artifacts, is a must-see.